-"Failure to prepare, is preparing to fail."
+"Failure to prepare, is preparing to faill."
 John Wooden

-A pathway is a route taken to a destination.
-Sometimes pathways are well defined and direct, while other times they can wander and change course.
-In either case, the more time you spend planning your route, the less likely you will fail.
-Changing your mind about your future is okay.
+A pathway is a rout, e taken to a destination.
+Sometimes pathways are well defined and direct, while O' her times they can wander and dhange course.
+In eilher case, tile more time you spend plan11ing your route, the less likely you will faill.
+Changing your mind albout yourr future iis okay.
 Pathways should not be viewed as separated tracks that never join.
-Instead, they are more like the highways on a map, with each one connecting to every other, directly or indirectly, creating many opportunities for you to choose your own route to explore your personal interests and strengths.
+Instead, they are more like the highways on a map, wrnh each one con11ecting to every O' her, diffrectly or iindirectly, creating many opportunities for you to dhoose your own mute to explore your personal interests and strengths.

-The purpose of this booklet is to help students and parents make better decisions when planning for the future.
-It contains information about classes that a student might take at Adrian High School to better prepare him/her for post-secondary opportunities.
-This information is for any student whether he/she is thinking about entering the workforce immediately after graduation, attending a technical school or community college, or pursuing a four-year or graduate degree.
-We encourage each student and parent to review the information in this booklet and use it as a guide to select the best pathway to the future.
+The pu pose of this boolkJet is to help students and parents make bette:r decisions when planning for the future.
+It contains information about dasses that a student might ta e at Adrian High School to !better prepare him/her for post-secondary opportunities.
+This information is for any student whether he/she is thinking about entering the workfo:roe immediately aft:e:r gradrua ion, attending a techniicall school or community colleg,e, or pursuing a four-year o,r graduate degree.
+We encourage eadh stude.nt and parent to review the informa ion in this booklet and use it as a glllide to select the best pathway to tihe future.